5 Segmentation

 5.7 Key concepts and chapter summary

 Segmenting data is an art and a science.
-It is also frustrating, repetitive, and demanding.
-We didn’t cover simple segmentation schemes like age ranges or generations.
-However, this is an excellent place to start typically.
+It is also frustrating, repetitive, and difficult.
+We didn’t cover simple segmentation schemes, such as age ranges or generations.
+However, this is a good place to typically start.
 We covered a lot of material in this chapter and tried to hit many of the high marks with tangible examples.
 We covered:

 • Data exploration for a demographic approach to segmentation